Sweet-Hot Spiced Nuts

 - In a large bowl, beat egg white until frothy.
 Add almonds and oil; stir gently to coat.
 Combine the remaining ingredients; add to egg white mixture and gently stir to coat.

-- Spread into a 15-in. x 10-in. x 1-in. baking pan coated with cooking spray.
+- Spread into a 15x10x1-in. baking pan coated with cooking spray.
 Bake at 300° for 18-22 minutes or until lightly browned, stirring once.
 Cool completely.
 Store in an airtight container.
-Yield: 2 cups.

 I accidentally reviewed the "Sweet & Spicy Nuts" recipe, but had actually made this one-oops!!!
 I made this with a mix of almonds, pecans, and walnuts and it was delicious.
 The second time I made it, I added some chili powder, a bit of cardamom, and extra cayenne b/c we like things spicy.
 It's excellent as-is, but even better with the extra kick.